Silhouette of a flower with rounded petals against a black background.

 Virtual services are best suited for many feeding challenges; however, they may not be appropriate for children with significant medical complexities or those experiencing severe chewing and swallowing difficulties that require hands-on clinical support.
 In those cases, in-person care with a specialized feeding team may be recommended.

-For families located in New York State, a feeding screener is also completed.
-The screener reviews key areas of a child’s feeding development, including oral motor skills, sensory responses to food, mealtime participation, feeding patterns, and relevant medical or developmental factors.
-This helps determine whether a more in-depth evaluation is recommended in order to develop a tailored home feeding program.
+• Services begin with an initial 60-minute feeding consultation.
+For families in New York State, this consultation serves as a pre-assessment, where families complete an intake form and feeding screener so the clinician can review the child’s medical and feeding history, current concerns, and how feeding challenges are impacting the family.
+The screener reviews key areas of feeding development, including oral motor skills, sensory responses to food, mealtime participation, feeding patterns, and relevant medical or developmental factors, helping determine whether a more in-depth evaluation is recommended.

-Yes.
-Virtual feeding evaluations are offered for infants and children located in New York State.
 Evaluations include a food journal log and home feeding videos to support a thorough assessment and, depending on the child’s age and needs, may also include a live feeding observation.

-Following the evaluation, families receive a written report outlining evaluation findings, clinical impressions, and an individualized plan of care.
 Based on the child’s needs, a recommended number of sessions will be provided, along with available service packages and payment plan options.

-Services are individualized and based on each child and family’s needs.
+• Services are individualized and based on each child and family’s needs.
 Some families feel supported after a single consultation, while others benefit from ongoing sessions depending on the nature and complexity of the feeding challenges.

-Following each session, families receive a detailed written summary outlining key observations, recommendations, and clear next steps to support progress at home.
+• Following each session, families receive a detailed written summary outlining key observations, recommendations, and clear next steps to support progress at home.

 Families who purchase session packages are also provided with email support between sessions for brief questions, updates, or clarification.
 Email support is intended for short check-ins and does not replace a scheduled session.
 Questions that require more detailed discussion or guidance are best addressed during the next follow-up session.